-Sessions cancelled with less than 24 hours notice or not attended are charged at £40.
+Sessions cancelled with less than 24 hours notice or not attended are charged.

 I am registered with all major private healthcare providers who will pay or contribute, including Bupa, AXA, Aviva, Cigna and Vitality.
 I also work for other organisations.
 Rates are set with the provider.